jundalisay/mahablist/content/en/history/jagor/ph/chapter-21.md

 From the ridge we caught sight, towards the south, of the great white heaps of débris of the mountain Danan glimmering through the trees.

-About nine o'clock we came through the thickly-wooded crater of the Kasiboi, and, further south, to some sheds in which the sulphur is smelted.
+About 9am we came through the thickly-wooded crater of the Kasiboi, and, further south, to some sheds in which the sulphur is smelted.

 The raw material obtained from the solfatara is paid for in three kinds